cirruslabs/cirrus-ci-docs/docs/index.md

-# Overview

 Cirrus CI is a modern continuous-integration-as-a-service solution that takes advantage of cloud computing services.
-Cirrus CI allows customers to schedule CI builds on [variety of cloud services](docs/supported-computing-services.md) and pay the cloud provider directly and only for the resources used to run CI builds and store build artifacts.
+Cirrus CI allows customers to schedule CI builds on [variety of cloud services](guide/supported-computing-services.md) and pay the cloud provider directly and only for the resources used to run CI builds and store build artifacts.

 For private repositories Cirrus CI takes a [small per-user fee](pricing.md) for scheduling and orchestrating builds.
 Cirrus CI is free for Open Source projects.

+!!! info
-?> [Community Cluster](docs/supported-computing-services.md#community-cluster) is available free of charge to Open Source community and with no extra fee for private personal repositories.
+    [Community Cluster](guide/supported-computing-services.md#community-cluster) is available free of charge to Open Source community and with no extra fee for private personal repositories.

 # Why Cirrus CI